ChillGenXer/sapiens-server/README.md

 **``./install.sh``**

-Answer any of the prompts affirmatively.

-Once this is completed you should now have the sapiens server installed in your home .local directory.
-Navigate there:

-**``cd ~/.local/share/Steam/steamcmd/sapiens``**

-Now we will start it for the first time and set up the actual world folders.
-Before we do that you can run the help command at this point to see what options are available:

-**``./linuxServer --help``**

-So you can see you have options to load a world, change ports, a few other things.
-For now we are going to simply start the server and create our world using the ``new`` command.
-You can change the name in quotes to what you like, but remember it exactly - we are going to need it later.

-**``./linuxServer --new "My New World"``**

-If you've done everything correctly up to this point, you should see the server start up.
-You can type in "stop" and enter at this point because we have a little more setup to do to make things a bit more convenient, but you do need to run it once for all the directories to get created.

-Ok now let's edit our servers config.
+Once the script has completed, let's edit our servers config.
 We will find that here:

 **``cd ~/.local/share/majicjungle/sapiens``**<br>
 **``nano serverConfig.lua``**

 There are various options that can be changed in here, the two main ones for this are "serverName" (this is seperate from your World name) and "advertise".
-If you advertise your server will show up in the Multiplayer select screen in Sapiens for other people to connect.
+If you set ``advertise=true`` your server will show up in the Multiplayer select screen in Sapiens for other people to connect.  **Please note** the install script is asking for these values but not currently writing them.
+This will come soon.
+Manually edit them here for now.

 Ok once you have changed the serverConfig.lua to your needs, save it and close nano.
 Let's go back to the helper scripts folder:

 **``cd ~/sapiens-server``**

-We are now going to update our config.sh file to put in the relevant directories and stuff so we never have to deal with them again.
-The instructions in the file should hopefully be sufficent to be able to set it correctly.

-**``nano config.sh``**

 Your server is now ready to run.
 From now on, when you log in you can change to the sapiens-server directory and you can use the command script: